antinatura/antinatura.github.io/_pages/uni.md

 **Coursework:**
 - 3 Quizzes
 - IoT mini project that demonstrates the learning outcomes of the module by utlising appropriate software, hardware, kernel programming, and cloud infrastrucure.
 I created a tool that gets Nordpool hourly electricity tariff data for the current and next day daily.
 The tariff values are colour-coded based on how expensive they are (i.e., red is expensive, green is affordable, etc.).
 An LED light is changed every hour to a colour that corresponds with the colour-coded tariff value for that time.
-The coloured 2 day data is also sent to displayed on a AWS hosted website.
-(Links: [Report](https://antinatura.github.io/assets/documents/CMP408_Report.pdf), [Poster](https://antinatura.github.io/assets/documents/CMP408_Poster.pdf))
+TThe coloured 2 day data is also sent to a simple site hosted on an AWS EC2 instance and displayed.
+(Links: [Code](https://github.com/antinatura/CMP408-Nordpi), [Report](https://antinatura.github.io/assets/documents/CMP408_Report.pdf), [Poster](https://antinatura.github.io/assets/documents/CMP408_Poster.pdf))

 **Grade:** A+